gae7/dog-breeds-classification/README.md

-# Using Transfer Learning to classify different  Dog Breeds
+# Using Transfer Learning to classify different  dog breeds

 ## About the data